pdimov/blog/_posts/2020-09-05-from-simd-to-ast-extraction.md

 Nowadays, all major compilers
 [automatically vectorize](https://godbolt.org/z/q148se)
-this code and generate SIMD instructions for it - at most, we need to pass [-O3](https://godbolt.org/z/c71vo5) instead of [-O2](https://godbolt.org/z/63hqG4) to GCC.
-But let's suppose, for the sake of discussion, that it's 2008, the compilers don't autovectorize, and we want to employ SIMD by hand.
+this code and generate SIMD instructions for it -- at most, we need to pass [-O3](https://godbolt.org/z/c71vo5) instead of [-O2](https://godbolt.org/z/63hqG4) to GCC.
+But let's suppose, for the sake of discussion, that it's 2008, the compilers don't autovectorize, and we still want to employ SIMD.

 One elegant technique that allowed us to keep our functions mostly as-is was to convert them to templates: